Dr. Jeffrey S. Cohen, DVM, DACVIM

 The high standards of this hospital puts us at ease whenever we have to leave our babies overnight.
 Walking into the front office, we are always greeted with a smile from their professional staff.
 Everyone goes out of their way to make us feel comfortable.
 There are always fresh flowers, candy, and beverages available to make us feel at home.
 Not to mention the goodies for their patients.
 The hospital and exams rooms always sparkle with cleanliness and I wouldn't hesitate to eat off the floor!
 My family enthusiastically recommends Newport Beach Veterinary Hospital!!

-©Copyright this business.
+©Copyright 2014 The Newport Beach Veterinary Hospital.
 All rights reserved.